 Dental cone beam computed tomography (also known as cone beam CT) is a special type of x-ray that is necessary when regular dental or facial x-rays do not apply to the facial condition being treated.
 Your doctor may use this technology to produce accurate, efficient, three-dimensional images of your teeth, soft tissues, nerve pathways and bone in a single scan.
 With cone beam CT, an x-ray beam in the shape of a cone is moved around the patient to produce a large number of non-invasive 3D images for a higher-quality evaluation than 2D traditional X-Rays.
 This makes it much easier to analyze the issue and make an accurate diagnosis, allowing for successful treatment planning and completion of in-depth surgery.
 CEPH x-ray helps your dental care provider select the course of action for the patient.

-Throughout the past few decades, dental technology has seen a drastic advancement as the need for more precise diagnostic tools has increased.
+Over the past few decades, dental technology has seen drastic advancement as the need for more precise diagnostic tools has increased.
 This includes the digitization of X-ray technology.
 Offering superior resolution with less radiation exposure, digital radiography at your Kenmore dental care provider is an excellent way to help diagnose oral problems.
 Digital X-rays not only use 90% less radiation than traditional film X-rays but are also much less time-consuming, making them one of the most important advancements in modern dentistry.

 An intraoral camera is a small video camera that takes an image of the outside of the gum or tooth.
 The intraoral camera resembles an oversized pen.
 While simultaneously viewing a monitor, the dentist inserts the camera into a patient's mouth and gently shifts it about so that images can be taken from a variety of angles.